 So the next time you contemplate providing a treatment that you don't know is within in your scope of practice-just don't do it!
+Be sure your insurance policy covers all of the treatment menu and services you provide.

 This also holds true with buying and using equipment that is not within your scope of practice.
-Just because someone-a sales rep, or another person, tells you it's okay to use it-you need to know for yourself, and to reduce your risk of exposure-research the equipment or product for yourself.
+It is not enough that someone-a sales rep, or another person, tells you it's okay to use it.
+You need to know for yourself, and to reduce your risk of exposure research the equipment or product for yourself.